crate/services-docs/docs/tutorials/edge/introduction.rst

 -------------

-Certain hardware and software specifications must be met in order to make use of CrateDB Edge.
+Certain hardware and software specifications must be met in order to make use of CrateDB Cloud on Kubernetes.
 The most important of these is that you must provide a working Kubernetes cluster, one that meets the following requirements:

 .. rst-class:: open